🧪 Test Login and Logout Flows

 -

-You can also check in the Wristband Dashboard to confirm if the auth session was terminated for the logged-out user:
+You can also check in the Wristband Dashboard to confirm if the Auth Session was deleted for the logged-out user:

 -